Sheikh Hasina: Assassination attempt (2004)

 During her second term as leader of the opposition, political unrest and violence increased.
 MP Ahsanullah Master died after he was shot in May 2004.
 This was followed by a grenade attack on 21 August on an Awami League gathering in Dhaka, resulting in the death of 24 party supporters, including Ivy Rahman, party women's secretary.
 In October 2018, a special court gave verdicts in two cases filed over the incident; the court ruled that it was a well-orchestrated plan, executed through abuse of state power, and all the accused, including BNP Senior vice-chairman Tarique Rahman (in absentia) and former top intelligence officials, were found guilty.
 The court prescribed various punishments.
+However, on 1 December 2024, Tarique Rahman and few others was acquitted by the high court in this case.
 SAMS Kibria, Hasina's close advisor and former finance minister was assassinated that year (2004) in a grenade attack in Sylhet.

 In June 2005, A. B. M. Mohiuddin Chowdhury, the incumbent AL Mayor, won an important election in Chittagong, the second-largest city in Bangladesh.
 This election was seen as a showdown between the opposition and the ruling party.

+Logi Boitha Movement

+On 28 October 2006, Sheikh Hasina and Awami League convened a rally in Dhaka opposing BNP government moves to have Khondokar Mahmud Hasan appointed as chief advisor of the caretaker government responsible for holding upcoming elections.
+Thousands of Awami League workers occupied streets of Dhaka with boathooks and oars for several days, the rally being known as the Logi Boitha Movement ('Boat-hook and Oar Movement').
+The rally resulted in a number of casualties, vandalisms, lootings as well as soaring prices of daily commodities.

+In May 2007, the police filed chargesheet against 19 leaders and activists of the Awami League and its affiliates for vandalising, setting fire to and looting the office of the Islamic Social Welfare Council but all of them were acquitted in court in June 2011.